 GETTING THERE

-Bus from Watford Junction – From Watford Junction, you need to take a bus to the studios.
-There is an official Studio Tour shuttle bus (clearly marked) which runs every 30 minutes.
+Trains from London Euston (20 minutes): Take a fast train from London Euston to Watford Junction, then take the official Studio Tour shuttle bus (clearly marked), which runs every 30 minutes.
 The bus takes 10-15 minutes and costs £3 for a return journey.

 In medieval times, Rye supplied ships to the Crown in exchange for certain privileges.
 Those privileges made Rye wealthy, and walls, gates, and towers were built to defend the town.